-On June 10, 2013, the Company purchased from Almaden five properties in Mexico and two properties in Nevada USA by issuing 4,000,000 common shares at a price of \$0.055 per share to Almaden on July 25, 2013.
+On June 10, 2013, the Company purchased from Almaden five properties in Mexico and two properties in Nevada USA by issuing 400,000 common shares (post 10:1 share consolidation) at a price of \$0.55 per share to Almaden on July 25, 2013.
 Almaden also retains a 2% Net Smelter Return ("NSR") royalty on future production on all these properties.

-- Yago
+Yago

 - Gallo de Oro (this is part of the Yago property)

 - San Pedro

 - Mezquites

 - Llano Grande

 In addition, areas of influence have been outlined in Mexico, where Almaden has provided its proprietary data and concepts to the Company.
-In return, the Company will issue 200,000 shares to Almaden for each new property acquired within the area of influence.
-The Company will issue a further 800,000 shares to Almaden upon the first time disclosure of a mineral resource on each and any of the new properties.
+In return, the Company will issue 20,000 shares (post 10:1 share consolidation) to Almaden for each new property acquired within the area of influence.
+The Company will issue a further 80,000 shares (post 10:1 share consolidation) to Almaden upon the first time disclosure of a mineral resource on each and any of the new properties.

-The value of the 4,000,000 common shares issued to Almaden on acquisition of these seven properties was allocated amongst the properties on a pro-rata basis, based on Almaden's total capitalized carrying value of the properties immediately preceding transfer.
+The value of the 400,000 common shares (post 10:1 share consolidation) issued to Almaden on acquisition of these seven properties was allocated amongst the properties on a pro-rata basis, based on Almaden's total capitalized carrying value of the properties immediately preceding transfer.